Mary L. Becerril, Ph.D., Program Director, Main Campus

 Master of Arts in Counseling Agreement Contract:

 Newly admitted students will meet with the Program Director, at which time the Master of Arts in Counseling Agreement Contract will be explained and discussed.
 By signing this agreement contract, new students are stating their willingness to be evaluated on nine characteristics deemed necessary for the development of an ethical and competent counselor.
-These characteristics are implied from the expectations of professional and personal competence and responsibility as outlined by the American Counseling Association Code of Ethics (2005): openness, flexibility, positiveness, cooperativeness, willingness to use and accept feedback, awareness of impact on others, ability to deal with conflict, ability to accept personal responsibility, and ability to express feelings effectively and appropriately.
+These characteristics are implied from the expectations of professional and personal competence and responsibility and are as follows: openness, flexibility, positiveness, cooperativeness, willingness to use and accept feedback, awareness of impact on others, ability to deal with conflict, ability to accept personal responsibility, and ability to express feelings effectively and appropriately.
 In addition, the student's signature on the contract expresses agreement to attend eight counseling sessions during the first two semesters in the M.A.C.
 Program.

 Continuance in the program past the first twelve (12) hours is pending submission of a satisfactory score on the Graduate Record Examination (GRE).